 - Scan Area: 107.95 mm x 72.01mm

-- Data stored in binary .LTS file for downloading to PC for interpretation using Ames windows-based 3D viewing software
+- Data stored in binary .LTS file for downloading to PC for viewing in the Ames Texture Scanner software

 - Exportable CSV files are available for import into other applications

 - Index units can be set to Metric or Imperial

 - Data Storage: 2GB internal Flash, Downloadable to a PC through an Ethernet interface.

 - Product Dimensions 152.4 mm x 228.6 mm x 205 mm(L x W x H) Weight: 4.2kg